WindMillCode/Judima-Framework/README.md

 Jumida

+* Renderer2 setStyle overrides, changing the css objects in zChild fix this
+* give directives access to the zChildren

 #### Misc
 * in educational explain that if that the limit is 30 zSymbols and if you need more, increase the limit when you init the CO